The Princess on the Glass Hill: The Glass Mountain challenge

 Some scholars, such as Clara Ströbe, Emil Sommer (de) and Friedrich Reinhold Kreutzwald, noted that the tale of a princess on the Glass Mountain seemed to hark back to the Germanic legend of Brunhilde, who lay atop a mountain, inaccessible to most people.

 In some variants, the princess is not located atop a Glass Mountain.
 Instead she is trapped or locked in a high-store tower.
 The latter type seems more common to Eastern Europe, Russian and Finland.

 French comparativist Emmanuel Cosquin noted that the motif of the hero's ascension on the Glass Mountain, in Western variants, was parallel to the motif of jumping to the roof of a palace, present in Indian variants.

 Carl von Sydow detected three oikotypes: the Glass Mountain belongs to the Teutonic one; the Slavic one contains the high tower; and the Indian version shows a high palisade.

 Scholar Kurt Ranke noted that another ecotype of the ATU 530 developed in the "West European-Celtic Romance" area, where tellings replace the Glass Mountain for a tournament.

 In some variants, the tournament part is similar to Iron John (Iron Hans), where the prince (who was working as a gardener) wears an armor to take part in the contest and catch the apples the princess throws.
 Under this lens, the tale type (ATU 530) becomes contaminated with similar tale types about a horse: ATU 314, "Goldener"; ATU 502, "Wild Man as Helper" and former type (Note: Stith Thompson doubted the independent existence of this type: "Confined, so far as now appears, to a very limited section of eastern Europe is the story of the hero called "I Don't Know."
 It is hard to tell whether this should be considered as a distinct tale type (Type 532), or merely as a variety of the Goldener story".
 Thompson, Stith (1977).
 The Folktale.
 University of California Press. p.
 61. ISBN 0-520-03537-2) AaTh/AT 532, "I Don't Know" (The Helpful Horse).

 Variants

 Scholarship states that that tale type is one of the most popular, being found all over Europe, "particularly northern and eastern".
-The tale is also present in collections from the Causasus, the Near East, Turkey and India.
+The tale is also present in collections from the Caucasus, the Near East, Turkey and India.
 Folklorist Erika Taube argued that the tale type seemed widespread among the Turkic peoples.